pbauermeister/pbauermeister.github.io/content/2022-10-26-fixing-up-url-after-auth0-login.md

 * **Line 21**: if the query string contains `_return`, we will simply load it as new URL.
 So we will have our page positioned as before the login, including path and query.

+* **Line 25**: loads the end URL, in our example `/gallery/view?article=42`.

+    Note that the leading `https://mysite.com` was omitted, in step 1, so as not to reload the Vue application now.

 * **Line 26**: this is a safeguard for other cases, when `code` and `state` are present: these two fields (presumably remains from